viamrobotics/docs/docs/installation/_index.md

 {{% card link="/configure/" %}}
 {{< /cards >}}

-## Install the micro-RDK
+## Install `viam-micro-server`

+`viam-micro-server` is the lightweight version of `viam-server` that you can run on ESP32 microcontrollers.

 {{% alert title="BETA" color="note" %}}
-The micro-RDK is in beta mode and many features supported by the RDK are still being added to the micro-RDK.
+`viam-micro-server` is in beta mode and many features supported by `viam-server` are still being added to `viam-micro-server`.
 Stability is not guaranteed.
 Breaking changes are likely to occur, and occur often.
 {{% /alert %}}

-The micro-RDK installer is a CLI that allows you to flash a build of the micro-RDK, along with your machine's credentials and your wifi information, directly to your ESP32.
+The `viam-micro-server` installer is a CLI that allows you to flash a build of `viam-micro-server`, along with your machine's credentials and your wifi information, directly to your ESP32.

 With this installation, you can use your ESP32 with all supported resource APIs, but you cannot write your own code directly interacting with the chip.
-If you want to program the chip directly, follow the setup instructions in [the Micro-RDK Development Setup](/installation/#install-the-micro-rdk) instead.
+If you want to program the chip directly, follow the setup instructions in [`viam-micro-server` Development Setup](/installation/#install-viam-micro-server) instead.

-### Flash your ESP32 with the micro-RDK installer
+### Flash your ESP32 with the `viam-micro-server` installer

 If you have a [compatible microcontroller](/installation/#compatibility), follow along with the steps outlined below to install `viam-server`: